 Study Abroad Specific Scholarships

-Pitt Study Abroad offers a scholarship search tool that you can use to find study abroad scholarships for which you may be eligible to apply.
+Pitt Study Abroad offers a scholarship search tool that you can use to find scholarships for which you may be eligible to apply.
 The scholarship database is not exhaustive, but does include most scholarships offered by the University, our Pitt-Recgonized Providers, and national scholarships.

 Google is also a powerful tool that can help you find additional scholarships.
 A word of advice: don't be put off by small scholarship amounts! $250 here, $500 there can add up quickly!